Heated Mondays and Fridays

 A strong, energetic way to start the week.

-A calm, cosy way to start the week.
+A steady, strengthening way to close the week.

 What does “heated” actually mean here?